slatedocs/slate/source/includes/v4/_events.md

 curl "https://demo.gomus.de/api/v4/events/1"
 ```

-The information is the same as that of the events list response, but with the addition of the description key.
+The information is the same as that of the events list response, but with the addition of the description key and dynamic contents.

 ## Calendar for a single event